LucasDiogo96/S.O.L.I.D/README.md

     }
 ```

 And here is a class that extends Apple.
-Pay attention in this situation.
-If there is a class fruit , and a Apple extends fruit and Orange extends of Apple we can presume that Orange is an Fruit too rigth?
+Pay attention to this situation.
+If there is a class fruit, and an Apple extends fruit and Orange extends of Apple we can presume that Orange is a Fruit too right?

 ```csharp
     public class Orange : Apple